Skip to main content

 Midwest Freight Market: The Crossroads of American Logistics

 The loads worth chasing in the Midwest aren't always the ones with the most volume.
-Detroit's auto corridor on I-75 and I-94 pays Stellantis, GM, and Ford parts runs at $2.20–$2.60/mile — and these are dedicated relationships, not load board scraps.
-The grain corridor along I-55 and I-72 runs hard from August through November.
+Detroit's auto corridor on I-75 and I-94 pays Stellantis, GM, and Ford parts runs at $2.20–$2.60/mile - and these are dedicated lane relationships, not load board scraps.
+The grain corridor along I-55 and I-72 runs hard from August through November, and reefer carriers running produce and meat lanes out of Iowa and Illinois see strong rates the same months.
 Toledo is underrated.
 Columbus is quietly one of the steadiest dry van markets in the region.
-And the I-72 corridor into central Illinois gets busy in ways most carriers don't anticipate until they're stuck trying to get back to Chicago empty.

 • Auto corridor rates: $2.20–$2.60/mile on dedicated Michigan, Ohio, and Indiana flatbed lanes